Dr Bhaskar Dudem

 Biography

-Dr. Bhaskar Dudem is a Research Fellow (Post-Doc.) at Advanced Technology Institute (ATI), Uni.
-Surrey.
-He received his M.Tech. and Ph.D. degrees from the Indian Institute of Technology Kanpur, India, and Kyung Hee University (KHU), South Korea., respectively.
-He further worked at KHU as a Post-Doc for one year.
-Also worked at K.L.
-University, India, as a teaching faculty.
-His research has resulted in more than 30 publications in peer-reviewed journals, and has an h-index of 24, with citations circa 1600 (Google Scholar).
+Dr Bhaskar Dudem received his M.Tech. and Ph.D. from the Indian Institute of Technology Kanpur, India, and Kyung Hee University (KHU), South Korea, respectively.
+He worked at KHU as a postdoc for one year and as a teaching faculty member at K.L.
+University, India.
+His research has resulted in more than 40 publications in peer-reviewed journals and has an h-index of 28, with citations ~ of 2200 (Google Scholar).

 Areas of specialism